EZroot/rustybot/README.md

 ```

-## Just use Conda
+## Or use Conda
-...With python tensorflow gpu build.... much less of a headache
+...With python tensorflow gpu build....
 ```bash
 conda install -c conda-forge cudatoolkit=11.8.0